AvnerCohen/birds-search/readme.md

     node scrape

+Not a mandatory process since repo also include the scraped pages from some point in world history.
 This will start a process to scrape the list of birds recorded in israel from: http://www.israbirding.com/checklist/

 After that with a minor tweak on the bird names, it will scrape the relevant bird pages from wikipedia.
 The process takes a 2-4 minutes.
 It is really not optimized or parallelized as it should.